☑️Understanding Check failures

 This section covers:

-The full list of available checks can be found here
+The full list of available checks can be found here.
+Read more about the information presented and actions available on the Check Results page here.

 When looking at the available checks in the platform, you may notice that some checks are marked as Identity Posture Insight checks, while others are marked as Identity Threat Insight checks.
 Posture based checks highlight ways to improve your organization's identity security hygiene, while Threat based checks draw attention to potentially risky behavior that your end users, or someone pretending to be your end users, may be engaging in.
 It is important to address your posture based issues as this ensures decreases the potential risk of every threat that comes in.